DataDog/integrations-core/supervisord/README.md

 #### Connect the Agent

-Create a file `supervisord.yaml` in the Agent's `conf.d` directory:
+Create a file `supervisord.yaml` in the Agent's `conf.d` directory.
+See the [sample supervisord.yaml](https://github.com/DataDog/integrations-core/blob/master/supervisord/conf.yaml.default) for all available configuration options:

 ```
 init_config: